MirisWisdom/HCE/spv3/legacy/resume/doc/mission.md

 # Mission

-The table below lists all of the map names supported by the
+The table below lists all of the SPV3 map names.

 | File Name         | Enum Name        |
 | ----------------- | ---------------- |